Skinny Mushroom Spinach Lasagna

 - 9 whole wheat lasagna noodles, prepared (see note)*

-- 24 ounces homemade or store-bought marinara sauce
+- 24 ounces marinara sauce (store bought is fine too)

 - Melt the butter in a large skillet over medium heat.
 Add the onions and sauté them for 2 minutes or until they start to just become translucent.
 Add the chopped mushrooms and continue to cook for 3-4 minutes.
 Add the garlic, spinach, red pepper flakes, and nutmeg.
 Sauté for just a minute or so until all the ingredients are well mixed together.
 Season with salt and pepper.

 - In a large bowl, combine the ricotta, egg, and parmesan cheese.
 Add the spinach mixture to the ricotta and stir to combine.